 Formal prerequisite knowledge

-- Admission to the Master programme Nordic Viking and Medieval Culture
+- Admission to the Master programme Viking and Medieval Studies

 - Completed the series of taught courses (60 credits) according to the structuring of the programme